Before you take cefradine, make sure your doctor knows if you have ever had an allergic reaction to any other antibiotic.

 If you have any questions about this medicine ask your pharmacist.

 Further reading and references

-Manufacturer's PIL, Cefradine 250 mg and 500 mg Capsules; Kent Pharmaceuticals Ltd, The electronic Medicines Compendium.
-Dated December 2018.
+Manufacturer's PIL, Cefradine 250 mg and 500 mg Capsules; Kent Pharmaceuticals Ltd, Medicines and Healthcare products Regulatory Agency.(MHRA).
+Dated June 2020.